10 Tips for Styling wedding tables

 Consider the size & shape of your tables

+Depending on what size and shape your tables are, will depend on what kind of decorations will look best.
 For round tables which seat a lot of guests, you may have lots of room in the middle for your centrepiece, using height to create a stand out feature.
 For long tables you may want to have smaller decorations as your guests will be facing each other therefore will need to be lower.
 Large centrepieces on small tables will not look or feel right so make sure to select items that get the balance right.
 And equally, small items on large tables will be lost on the guests.

-Consider your venue
+Consider your Venue

 What room you have to play with will determine a lot in your decision making.